Parent of Shmuel, Class of 2018, Avigayil, Class of 2016, Shoshana, Class of 2014, David , Class of 2012, and Michal, Class of 2010

 Parent of Sophia, Class of 2017

 Suzanne brings to the board a broad background of business and philanthropy.
 Since managing her own mortgage company after majoring in Business at the University of Southern California, she broadened her reach through volunteering in the Jewish community, both in her home city of San Francisco and at a national level.
 Active as a volunteer, she has served in crucial roles, notably on the board of the Jewish Community Federation, as a founding board member of the Jewish Community High School, and as a fellow of the Wexner Heritage Program.
-She and her husband, Elliott, the owner of Felson Companies, have three children, the oldest of whom, Sophia, is currently attending JCHS as a member of the class of 2017.
+She and her husband, Elliott, the owner of Felson Companies, have three children, the oldest of whom, Sophia, graduated from JCHS in 2017.

 Debbie Findling, Ed.D.

 Dr. Findling has worked in the field of Jewish education for over 25 years.
 She holds a doctorate in philosophy of education and graduate degrees in rabbinic literature and Jewish education.
 She has published widely in Jewish and secular publications.
 Her most recent book, Teaching the Holocaust, is based on her doctoral dissertation.
 She is the strategic philanthropy advisor at the Lisa and Douglas Goldman Fund and was previously deputy director of the Richard and Rhoda Goldman Fund.
 She also spearheaded the search for a new head of school at The Brandeis School, where she currently sits on the board of trustees.

 Parent of Max, Class of 2018, Aidan, Class of 2021